latte-soft/luau-style-guide/docs/index.md

 ---
 title: Introduction
-description: Style-Guide Created & Designed for Luau projects @ Latte Softworks
+description: Style-Guide Created & Designed for Luau Projects @ Latte Softworks
 ---

 ## What is this?